April 28, 2025

 North Carolina

 In North Carolina, there are no paid sick leave laws currently in place.
-Unless an employee is eligible for coverage under the federal Family and Medical Leave Act, they can be legally terminated or otherwise punished for missing work due to medical needs.
+Unless an employee is eligible for coverage under the Federal Family and Medical Leave Act, they can be legally terminated or otherwise punished for missing work due to medical needs.

 For more information, contact the North Carolina Department of Labor